 Over the past decade, the juvenile and criminal justice fields have developed a body of evidence-based approaches to intervention with youth and adults involved in illegal behavior.
-JDRDC works to incorporate many of these practices (i.e. risk assessment tools, structured decision-making) into intake, probation case management, and residential programs.
+JDRDC works to incorporate many of these practices (i.e., risk assessment tools, structured decision-making) into intake, probation case management, and residential programs.
 These strategies increase consistency and validity of case management decisions, improve system efficiency, and enhance public safety.
 JDRDC also works to shift the philosophy of probation services from monitoring to one of service delivery focusing on behavior change.
 This shift includes extensive and continuous staff training in motivational interviewing, use of assessments, implementing evidence-based interventions, effective practices in community supervision (EPICS) and cognitive processes focusing on factors specific to an individual's offending resulting in behavior change.
-The Assessment Unit created in Fiscal Year 2019 furthers this initiative by providing information to probation officers and the judiciary regarding youth needs and risk factors.
+Grant funding received during FY 2020 to provide training in cognitive behavioral therapy furthers this initiative by incorporating additional evidence-based tools within JDRDC's residential facilities.